keyboardsurfer/Crouton/README.markdown

 to cancel cancel all scheduled Croutons.

-This is a workaround and further description is available in #24.
+This is a workaround and further description is available in [issue #24](https://github.com/keyboardsurfer/Crouton/issues/24).

 ## Basic Examples
 Currently you can use the three different Style attributes displayed below out of the box: